Multivariate Uncertainty Quantification with Tomographic Quantile Forests: Related Work

-We highlight two technical differences between \textcite{Chen2023} and the present work.
-First, \textcite{Chen2023} provides strong theoretical guarantees, but its linear modeling assumptions may limit flexibility and can exacerbate the curse of dimensionality in high-dimensional settings.
+We highlight two technical differences between Ref.~\cite{Chen2023} and the present work.
+First, Ref.~\cite{Chen2023} provides strong theoretical guarantees, but its linear modeling assumptions may limit flexibility and can exacerbate the curse of dimensionality in high-dimensional settings.
 In contrast, our approach uses fully nonparametric, tree-based models, which can alleviate these limitations in practice.
-Second, GSWW and LSWW in \textcite{Chen2023} apply Fréchet regression independently to each Radon slice, whereas our method trains a single model that jointly covers all Radon slices.
+Second, GSWW and LSWW in Ref.~\cite{Chen2023} apply Fréchet regression independently to each Radon slice, whereas our method trains a single model that jointly covers all Radon slices.